JuliaMath/NFFT.jl/docs/src/index.md

 The NFFT is a fast implementation of the Non-equidistant Discrete Fourier Transform (NDFT) that is basically a DFT with non-equidistant sampling nodes in either Fourier or time/space domain.
-In contrast to the FFT, the NFFT is an approximative algorithm whereas the accuracy can be controlled by two parameters: the window width `m` and the oversampling factor `sigma`.
+In contrast to the FFT, the NFFT is an approximative algorithm whereas the accuracy can be controlled by two parameters: the window width `m` and the oversampling factor `σ`.

 ## Installation